softwareconstruction240/softwareconstruction/chess/0-chess-moves/getting-started.md

 ![build with Maven](build-with-maven-prompt.png)

 Your project should look like this when it opens with the client, server, and shared folders having a blue square and being at the root level.
-There should be no folder called chess showing up in your Intelij project.
+There should be no folder called chess showing up in your Intelij project, only the items inside of the chess folder should be visible.

 ![open intellij](open-intellij.png)